Optical Simulation SDK

 mask = (results.wl == 400) & (results.polarization == 'X')

-matrices = results[mask].data
+filtered_results = results[mask].data

-and, ofcourse, any pd.DataFrame manipulation will work as usuall.
+and, of course, any pd.DataFrame manipulation will work as usuall.

 Note